mohdzain98/dna-based-color-images-cryptosystem/README.md

 <a name="br8"></a>

-*2.3.1 Decryption*

-apply reverse modified ACM followed by reverse mix

-rows and reverse inter channel mixing.
+After obtaining cipher image we proceed for its rows and reverse inter channel mixing.
 At last we

-After obtaining cipher image we proceed for its again merge RGB into final decrypted image.
+decryption as on reciever side it needs to be again merge RGB into final decrypted image.
 The

-decryption as on reciever side it needs to be main point of decryption is to use the same key as it

 decrypted.
-The encryption and decryption processes was used in encryption for getting 2D MCCM, initial
+The encryption and decryption processes main point of decryption is to use the same key as it

 are inverted.
+The steps that are taken in last stages was used in encryption for getting 2D MCCM, initial

-The steps that are taken in last stages vector, rules maps and DNA substitution map.
+will now be taken in initial stages as we move in vector, rules maps and DNA substitution map.
 The

-will now be taken in initial stages as we move in

 reverse fashion.
-As presented in flow chart, we again
+As presented in flow chart, we again steps are shown ahead.

 split the cipher images into R, G, B components and

+a) Splitting final crypted image into R for Red, G for

+Green and B for Blue components.

 applies DNA encoding.
 If we compare encyption and